Catan: Extensions, expansions, and updates

 The base game of the Catan series, Catan, is designed for 3–4 players.
 In 1996, an extension to allow up to six players was released for the base game.
-As well as extra components to accommodate more players, the expansion adds an extra building phase to the turn, so that players can participate in the game during each other's turns.
+As well as extra components to accommodate more players, the expansion adds an extra building phase between turns, so that players can participate in the game outside of their own turn.
 Players may not trade with other players during this phase nor may they trade in with the bank (maritime trade) from their own hand.

 After releasing the 5- to 6-player extension, Teuber began to publish expansions for the base game.
 The first, Seafarers of Catan, was released in 1997; it was later retitled Catan: Seafarers.
 Seafarers adds ships that allow players to cross sea hexes, and includes scenarios in which players explore an archipelago of islands.
 It also adds gold-producing hexes that allow players to take the resource of their choice.

 The second major expansion to the game, Cities and Knights of Catan (later Catan: Cities and Knights), was released in 1998.
 It adds concepts from the card game and its first expansion to Catan, including Knights who must be used to defend Catan from invading barbarians, and improvements that can be bought for cities that give benefits to players.
 Three commodities (paper, coin, and cloth) can be produced, in addition to the original resources.
 A 5- to 6-player extension for Cities & Knights was released at the same time.
 In 2000, a book of variations for Settlers was released.

 The third large expansion, Catan: Traders & Barbarians, was released in 2008.
 Traders & Barbarians collects a number of smaller scenarios, some of which have previously been published elsewhere.
 The set includes an official two-player variant.

 A special edition of the game was released in 2005: a 10th-anniversary collector's edition of the base game and Cities & Knights, with hand-painted 3D tiles and playing pieces.

 Mayfair Games released a fourth edition of The Settlers of Catan in 2007, with new artwork, a locking frame, a deeper box, and an insert tray; there was also a minor rule change.
 Soon after its release, two changes were made to the fourth edition.
 The robber playing piece was changed from a black to a grey color and the soldier development card was renamed a knight.
 Fourth-edition versions of Cities & Knights, Seafarers, and the 5- to 6-player extensions were also released.

 Catan: Explorers & Pirates, the fourth large expansion, was released in 2013. which introduces new elements for the game including moving ships, new resources, and pirates.

 The Catan line was rebranded in 2015 for the 20th anniversary of the series, with the original Settlers game renamed simply Catan.

 There are variations of the visual style of the game with subsequent releases.
 A list of version comparisons can be found here: